ASFHyP3/hyp3-autorift/docs/api_example.md

 ## Submitting jobs

-Jobs are submitted through the API by providing a JSON payload with the list of job definitions.
+Jobs are submitted through the API by providing a JSON payload with a list of job definitions.
 A minimal job list for a single Sentinel-1 autoRIFT job would look like:

 ```json